 Though many of us get lucky and end up avoiding the worst case scenario, it's always better to be prepared and this is why I wrote a "hurricane surthrival" article.
-As a nutritionist, my goal is to get through a storm without feeling overweight and undernourished when it's all said and done.
-In case the power goes out, I want to feel relaxed in knowing that I have healthy, delicious food I can easily make and serve up to those I'll be riding the storm out with.
-In this article, I've detailed some of my favorite hurricane food ideas.
+As a dietitian/ nutritionist, my goal is to get through a storm without feeling overweight and undernourished (or worse) when it's all said and done.
+In case the power goes out, I want to relax in the knowing that I have healthy, delicious foods that I can easily whip up.
+Also, I love knowing that I can help a neighbor with natural food/medicine remedies or another type of medical emergency, if needed.

 1- Vegetarian Tacos

 What you'll need?
 Refried pinto or black beans, jarred salsa, canned olives, pickled jalapeños (homemade or store bought), onion, fresh grape tomatoes, taco shells, an avocado, lime, garlic and salt.

 What to do?
 Simply pop the cans of beans, olives, and salsa; chop tomatoes and onions, smash avocado with lime juice, add salt and chopped garlic.
 Put it all together in any order you like, and enjoy this relatively quite healthy hurricane crowd pleaser.

 These ingredients require zero refrigeration to keep, and no power to make.
 So they are a perfect meal to keep handy, or even double up.
 This rendition of tacos is also vegan and filled with nutritive veggies, healthy and blood sugar stabilizing fat from avocado and olives, and other enzymatic and functional plant foods such as garlic, jalapeño, lime, and tomatoes.

 What you'll need?
 Red or other favorite potatoes, hard boiled eggs, fresh herbs such as parsley, dill and scallions, pickles (homemade or store bought), chopped celery, vinegar, sea salt and cracked pepper.
 Bacon, if desired.